Central European Football League: 2015

+Final

-CEFL Bowl X was played on FK Kabel stadium in Novi Sad on 5 July, where Dukes took their first trophy by beating Vukovi in a nailbiter 25–23.
+CEFL Bowl X was played at FK Kabel stadium in Novi Sad on July 5, with the Dukes hoisting their first trophy after beating Vukovi in a nailbiter 25–23.

 2016

-The 2016 season marked the expansion of the CEFL with 12 teams.
-Member teams from last year were joined by new additions Budapest Cowbells from Hungary and Graz Giants from Austria, while Zagreb Patriots from Croatia returned to the fold.
-Former Alpe Adria Football League teams joined as well.
-Those were: Domžale Tigers and Kranj Alp Devils from Slovenia, Niš Imperatori and Inđija Indians from Serbia, and Sarajevo Spartans from Bosnia and Herzegovina.
+The 2016 season marked a major expansion of the CEFL, with 8 new teams joining.
+The Budapest Cowbells and Zagreb Patriots rejoined the league after respective periods of hiatus.
+Former teams from the Alpe Adria Football League joined as well, including the Domžale Tigers, Kranj Alp Devils, Niš Imperatori, Inđija Indians, and Sarajevo Spartans.
+The Graz Giants also joined the league.